Saniya1505/Phishing-Email-Analysis/README.md

 ## ✅ Conclusion
 This task demonstrates the ability to detect phishing attempts using email header analysis, link inspection, and behavioral red flags.

-## ✅ Conclusion
-This task demonstrates the ability to detect phishing attempts using email header analysis, link inspection, and behavioral red flags